guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 - Both ENV and ARG can only be expanded within Run commands
 - ENVs and ARGs used by RUN commands must precede the RUN commands that reference them

-LABEL --> allows to document the images by adding metadata to them.
+<code style="color: #689d6a">LABEL</code> <span style="color: #3588E9">--></span> allows to document the images by adding metadata to them.
 Accepts a key-value pair.
 The most popular LABEL in Docker image is the maintainer.

 >[!example] LABEL command:
 >Option 1